IanVS/eslint-nibble/README.md

 ### `--no-interactive`
 Potentially useful in CI, or any other situation where you would like to run ESLint using your standard project config (`.eslintrc`), but only on a subset of rules (using the `--rule` flag).
 Using `--no-interactive` will prevent eslint-nibble from displaying a menu, but will instead print out any warnings/errors and return an exit code of 1 if there are errors, or 0 otherwise, just like ESLint itself does.

+### `--format, -f`
+When used in conjunction with `--no-interactive`, controlls the output [format from ESLint](https://eslint.org/docs/user-guide/formatters).
+Has no effect in interactive mode.
+The default ESLint formatter will be used if `--format` is not set.

 ### globs